Rapptz/discord.py/docs/api.rst

     :members:
     :inherited-members:

+.. attributetable:: VoiceChannelEffect

+.. autoclass:: VoiceChannelEffect()
+    :members:
+    :inherited-members:

-.. class:: VoiceChannelEffect
+.. class:: VoiceChannelEffectAnimation

-    A namedtuple which represents a voice channel effect sent by a :class:`Member`.
+    A namedtuple which represents a voice channel effect animation.

     .. versionadded:: 2.3

-    .. attribute:: emoji

-        The emoji of the effect.

-        :type: :class:`PartialEmoji`
-    .. attribute:: animation_id
+    .. attribute:: id

         The ID of the animation.

         :type: :class:`int`
-    .. attribute:: animation_type
+    .. attribute:: type

         The type of the animation.

         :type: :class:`VoiceChannelEffectAnimationType`

+.. class:: VoiceChannelSoundEffect

+    A namedtuple which represents a voice channel sound effect.

+    .. versionadded:: 2.3

+    .. attribute:: id

+        The ID of the sound.

+        :type: Union[:class:`int`, :class:`str`]
+    .. attribute:: volume

+        The volume of the sound as floating point percentage (e.g. ``1.0`` for 100%).

+        :type: :class:`float`
+    .. attribute:: override_path

+        The override path of the sound (e.g. 'default_quack.mp3').

+        :type: Optional[:class:`str`]

 StageChannel
 ~~~~~~~~~~~~~